vituperative/i2pchat/README.md

 * Emoticon support with punctuation-boundary detection
 * Automatic URL linking in chat messages
 * Optional b32.i2p web profile page with avatar, bio, and interests
-* File transfer with per-user auto-download configuration
+* File transfer with per-user auto-download configuration and pipelined transfers
+* Drag-and-drop image upload with inline display
 * Copy b32 address and raw destination with right-click
 * Move contacts to top/bottom of list via right-click menu
 * Offline message queue — messages are delivered when the contact comes online